Roads to Japan - Our map (Sep 2025)

 Prayer Points

-If you have made it this far, thank you for you investment in us and our journey with Japan.
+If you have made it this far, thank you for you investment in us and our journey.
 Apart from the Lord Himself, there is nothing we need right now than prayerful friends, so if you would be willing to join us in prayer for the points below we would be very thankful.

-• For a response from the School I've applied to so we can plan accordingly.
+- For a response from Valor international School so we can plan accordingly.

-• For the Lord to make clear our next step and how best to use time now.
+- For the Lord to make clear our next step.

 Devotion